jitendravyas/motherplate/README.md

-# Motherplate: A SCSS, HTML5, CSS3, Responsive Boilerplate
+# BlankPlate: A HTML, Sass (scss) Boilerplate

 ## What is this?
-This is a bare bones boilerplate/SCSS framework I'll start off most web projects with.
+It's a bare bones boilerplate/SCSS framework I'll start off most web projects with.

-It includes a CSS reset and a bunch of minimal boilerplate styles that should come in useful for any project, including a responsive grid, typography, icons and forms.
+It includes a CSS reset and a bunch of minimal boilerplate styles that should come in useful for any project.

 It is not as in depth as something like <a href="http://html5boilerplate.com/">HTML5 Boilerplate</a> and doesn't include styled components like <a href="http://twitter.github.io/bootstrap/">Bootstrap</a>.